cesperian/FilthyScraper/README.md

 Many worse writers have much better sites, which is.
 Um.
 Also awful.

-Pt 2; set up back end using RoR
+Pt 2; set up back end using Ruby on Rails

 Pt 3; set up front end using Angular